 - Paragraph 3 — Reason #2 — Ethics (one example given from passage)

-- Paragraph 4 — Reason #3 — Vocabulary (two examples given from passage)
+- Paragraph 4 — Reason #3 — Diction (two examples given from passage)

 - Paragraph 5 — Conclusion

-In the introduction, the author thoughtfully introduces the topic of police militarization and explains why it is relevant to today’s society.
-Both arguments are introduced, and the thesis is clearly placed at the bottom of the paragraph so it is easy for the reader to find.
-The thesis clearly states which argument the author believes is better supported; the language is confident.
+In the introduction, the author thoughtfully presents the topic of police militarization and explains why it is relevant in today’s society.
+Both arguments are introduced, and the thesis is clearly placed at the end of the paragraph so they are easy for the reader to find.
+The thesis clearly states which argument the author believes is better-supported, and the language is confident.

-Each of the next three body paragraphs is well organized.
-Each paragraph starts with a transition word or phrase and includes one example that supports the thesis.
-The body paragraphs cite specific examples from the passage, and then explain how those examples support the important point.
-The author uses three difference examples: statistics, ethics, and vocabulary, to prove why the ACLU’s argument is better supported.
-These examples are different from one another and show that the author understands what makes an argument weak or strong.
+Each of the next three body paragraphs is well-organized, starting with transitional words or phrases and including at least one example that supports the thesis.
+The body paragraphs cite specific examples from the passage, and then explain how those examples support the overall argument.
+The author uses three different examples: statistics, ethics, and vocabulary, to prove why the ACLU’s argument is better-supported.
+These diverse examples show that the author understands what makes an argument weak or strong.

-Finally, the concluding paragraph makes a minor concession to the opposing side, praising the numbered list that appears therein, before reiterating and restating the thesis from the Introduction.
+Finally, the concluding paragraph makes a minor concession to the opposing side, praising the numbered list that appears therein, before reiterating the thesis from the Introduction.

 The essay avoids any grammar or spelling errors and the sentence structure is clear and varied with the appropriate usage of commas and other punctuation.
 Clear command of the English language is demonstrated.
 As a result, this essay would earn a perfect score.